 Any kind of product has a limited service life, and the mold is no exception.

-When the mold is used to a certain extent, it becomes invalid and a replacement mold is needed to continue production.
-With many factors affecting a mold’s service life, a full understanding of these key point is necessary to manufacture molds with a longer tool life expectancy.
+When a mold is used to a certain extent, it becomes invalid and a replacement mold is needed to continue production.
+With many factors affecting a mold’s service life, a full understanding of these key points is necessary to manufacture molds with a longer tool life expectancy.
 Immetech Industrial, as a full-service OEM molding and tooling solutions provider, will here thoroughly explain the most important factors impacting on the tool life to you.

 The 2nd key point affecting the life of molds is failure by thermal fatigue crack damage.
 During molding, the mold is repeatedly subjected to the action of heating and cooling.
 The mold surface and its interior are deformed, and involve each other in a repeated cycle causing thermal stress, which results in secondary damage and loss of toughness of the mold structure.
 At this point, micro cracks occur on the mold, and continue to expand.
 For this purpose, on the one hand, the mold must be sufficiently preheated at the beginning of the production, and the mold must be kept within a certain operating temperature range during the molding process to avoid early crack failure.

-With full understanding of the three key point that affect the service life of molds, we can choose the best methods adapted for the actual situation to pre-empt problems during the process of products, avoiding the influence resulting from these factors in advance and making molds with better quality.
+With full understanding of the three key points that affect the service life of molds, we can choose the best methods adapted for the actual situation to pre-empt problems during the process of products, avoiding the influence resulting from these factors in advance and making molds with better quality.
 In that case, not only is production efficiency improved significantly, but also the production costs for both manufacturer and customer are reduced.
 In order to provide more benefits for customers, and considering with the above factors affecting the life of the mold, we comprehensively evaluate the best solution to our customers and make every effort to reduce the cost to the lowest and most reasonable with the best quality, in the constant pursuit of Immetech Industrial’s Mission and Values:

 - Aim to become the top leading enterprise of new craftsman spirit!